Jaydes

-Jayden Yen Dumont (born February 24, 2006) known professionally as Jaydes (stylized in all lowercase), is an American rapper, singer, record producer, and songwriter.
-He gained popularity in the underground hip-hop scene in the early 2020s from social media and streaming platforms such as TikTok and SoundCloud.
-He began writing music after he stopped attending high school and switched to online learning and soon started his music career on SoundCloud under the name Evvls.
-He is credited with the support of the popularization of the PluggnB genre in 2021.
-He would later release his debut studio album Ghetto Cupid (2023).
+Jayden Yen Dumont (born February 24, 2006), known professionally as Jaydes (stylized in all lowercase), is an American rapper, singer-songwriter, and record producer.
+He gained popularity in the 2020s underground rap scene through social media and streaming platforms such as TikTok and SoundCloud.

+Born and raised in Pompano Beach, Florida, Dumont began writing and releasing music to SoundCloud under the pseudonym "Evvls" after he switched to online learning in high school.
+His plugg songs received significant traction in 2021.
+He released his third extended play (EP) Heartpacing in 2022, followed by his debut studio album Ghetto Cupid in 2023.

 Early life

-Dumont was born on February 24, 2006, in Pompano Beach, Florida, to a Haitian father and a Puerto Rican and Dominican mother.
-His father was a rhythm and blues artist.
-As a child, Dumont recalled listening to artists such as Jodeci and Erykah Badu from his parents.
-He had grown up with a passion for music, and started playing and writing music.
-He took piano lessons in elementary school and in his early teenage years, and he spent his free time playing soccer until he was 13.
-Jaydes would start releasing music and gain popularity on Soundcloud.
-At 16, he stopped attending high school and switched to online learning in favor of making music, and also due to controversies at school.
+Jayden Yen Dumont was born on February 24, 2006, in Pompano Beach, Florida.
+His father is of Haitian descent, while his mother is of Puerto Rican and Dominican descent.
+Dumont's father was an R&B artist.
+As a child, Jaydes' parents often played Jodeci and Erykah Badu around the house.
+He grew up with a passion for music, and took piano lessons in elementary school and his early teenage years.
+Jaydes started releasing music and gained popularity on SoundCloud.
+At age 16, he stopped attending high school and switched to online learning to focus on his music career and due to controversies at school.